legannyst/Bot/README.md

 # Bot
-A bot for Telegram that sends images through a list of uploaded image URLs.
+A bot for Telegram that sends random images through a list of uploaded image URLs.